-SPEECH TITLE: Winning the War on Higher Education
+EPC Topic: Winning the War on Higher Education

-Dr. Richard Vedder is Distinguished Professor of Economics at Ohio University in Athens, Ohio, and is the director of The Center for College Affordability.
+DR. RICHARD VEDDER is Distinguished Professor of Economics at Ohio University in Athens, Ohio, and is the director of The Center for College Affordability.
 He has written extensively on labor issues, authoring such books as The American Economy in Historical Perspective and, with Lowell Gallaway, Out of Work: Unemployment and Government in Twentieth-Century America.

-Vedder has written over 100 scholarly papers published in academic journals and books, and his work has also appeared in numerous newspapers and magazines including the Wall Street Journal, Washington Post, Investor’s Business Daily, Christian Science Monitor, and USA Today.
+Vedder has written over 100 scholarly papers published in academic journals and books, and his work has also appeared in numerous newspapers and magazines including The Wall Street Journal, Washington Post, Investor’s Business Daily, Christian Science Monitor, and USA Today.

 Vedder has been an economist with the Joint Economic Committee of Congress, with which he maintains a consulting relationship.
 He has served as the John M. Olin Visiting Professor of Labor Economics and Public Policy at the Center for the Study of American Business at Washington University in St. Louis and has taught or lectured at many other universities.